jamie-brannan/hundred-days-swift/21__projectSeventeen/d062__notes.md

 var gameTimer: Timer?
 ```

->The possibleEnemies array contains the names of the three images that can be used as space debris in the game: a ball, a hammer and a TV.
+>The `possibleEnemies` array contains the names of the _three images _that can be used as space debris in the game: a ball, a hammer and a TV.
 The `isGameOver` is a simple boolean that will be set to true when we should stop increasing the player's score.
 >
->The third property is a new type, called Timer.
-This is responsible for running code after a period of time has passed, either once or repeatedly.
+>The third property is a new type, called `Timer`. _This is responsible for running code after a period of time has passed, either once or repeatedly._
 >
 >When you create an Timer you specify five parameters: how many seconds you want the delay to be, what object should be told when the timer fires, what method should be called on that object when the timer fires, any context you want to provide, and whether the time should repeat.
 >